Richard Burke Jr.

 Richard had been a member of The Club since 1782.
 His contacts with Samuel Johnson were fairly slight, and on one occasion involved a rebuke to the younger man for futile attempts at "smart drollery".

 No evidence has been found to support the claim that he was married, though a potential marriage to Mary Palmer, niece of Joshua Reynolds was speculated in 1792.
-He should not be confused with his uncle, also named Richard Burke.

 In August 1791, Richard was sent by his father to Koblenz with the mission of helping unite royalists on the continent against the revolutionary regime in Paris.
-He found it beyond his skill to reconcile the different and warring factions among French royalists, and was snubbed by government ministers on his return.
+He found it beyond his skill to reconcile the warring factions among French royalists, and was snubbed by government ministers on his return.

-He was again an instrument of his father policy in Ireland: to secure the loyalty of the comparatively small class of propertied Catholics by securing them the vote on the same very limited, and idiosyncratic, term on which it was available to Protestants.
-While this was achieved with Roman Catholic Relief Act 1793, it was not before the younger Burke was replaced as secretary of the Catholic Committee in Dublin by the United Irishman, Theobald Wolfe Tone, in a move that signalled a radicalisation of Catholic opinion.
+He was again an instrument of his father's policy in Ireland: to secure the loyalty of the comparatively small class of propertied Catholics by securing the vote for them on the same very limited and idiosyncratic terms on which it was available to Protestants.
+This was achieved with the Roman Catholic Relief Act 1793, though by then (in early 1792) the younger Burke had been replaced as secretary of the Catholic Committee in Dublin by the United Irishman, Theobald Wolfe Tone, in a move that signalled a radicalisation of Catholic opinion.

 On his father’s retirement in 1794, Burke accepted an offer from Lord William Fitzwilliam, appointed Lord Lieutenant of Ireland, of his English parliamentary seat at Malton.
-However, after receiving what his father called "a glimmering of public hope", a week after his election, Richard Burke died of tuberculosis on 2 August 1794.
+However, after receiving what his father called "a glimmering of public hope", a week after his election Richard Burke died of tuberculosis on 2 August 1794.
 Edmund Burke "reproached himself for having made such unsparing use of his son’s services".